gfonteno/oci/oci-visualizer-path-analyzer/lab3/lab3.md

 You can see cross-region connections between network resources and you can also quickly change regions in the Console and see the VCNs in another region.

-**Note**: No traffic is needed to provide the topology, the Network Visualizer is built out using the various configuration elements.
+**Note**: No network traffic is required to create the topology; the Network Visualizer is built out using current configuration elements.

 Let's begin.

-1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and under Load Balancers select **Network Command Center**, then **Network visualizer**.
+1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and under **Network Command Center**, click **Network visualizer**.

     * Click the Navigation Menu (top left corner)
     * Click **"Networking"**